lanilsson/DeepseekP2.2/README.md

 ├── requirements.txt         # Python dependencies
 ├── setup.sh                 # Setup script for macOS/Linux
 ├── setup.bat                # Setup script for Windows
+├── install_system_dependencies.sh # System dependencies installer for Linux
 ├── create_archive.sh        # Archive creation script for macOS/Linux
 ├── create_archive.bat       # Archive creation script for Windows
 ├── push_to_github.sh        # GitHub push script for macOS/Linux
 ├── push_to_github.bat       # GitHub push script for Windows
+├── add_all_files.sh         # Complete GitHub push script for macOS/Linux
+├── add_all_files.bat        # Complete GitHub push script for Windows
 ├── SETUP_COMMANDS.md        # Detailed setup commands
 └── README.md                # This file
 ```

+## GitHub Repository Management

+### Standard Push (May Miss Some Files)

+- On macOS/Linux: `./push_to_github.sh`
+- On Windows: `push_to_github.bat`

+### Complete Push (Ensures All Files Are Included)

+If you encounter issues with missing files in the GitHub repository, use these scripts to ensure all important files are included:

+- On macOS/Linux: `./add_all_files.sh`
+- On Windows: `add_all_files.bat`

+These scripts explicitly add all important files to the repository, ensuring nothing is missed.

 ## License